KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TelegramCommands by doctorfree](https://github.com/doctorfree/MMM-TelegramCommands)

 1. No image found.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Typo: Found `Magic Mirror` in file `config-commands.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `config-commands.js`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `config-commands.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `config-commands.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `config-simple.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `config-simple.js`: Replace it with `MagicMirror²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `config-simple.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `config-simple.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+8. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-temp-ds18b20 by Thlb](https://github.com/Thlb/MMM-temp-ds18b20)

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-temp-ds18b20.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Temperature by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-Temperature)